apkallum/apkallum.com/content/_index.md

 +++
 title = "Home"
 +++
-Hi, my name is Karim.
 Like most people with a website on the internet, I'm a millennial who works in technology.

 This website acts as a central repository for my technical & non-technical projects.
 For more information on myself and different sections on the website, see the [about section](/about).